 - 1. Where the average natural slope within the area to be graded exceeds 10% and the amount of excavation or fill exceeds 10,000 cubic yards - 2.
-Where the average natural slope within the area to be graded exceeds 35% and the amount of excavation or fill exceeds 1,000 cubic yards - Where the proposed grading creates a slope exceeding 40 vertical feet in height, as measured in plan view, perpendicular to the slope. - 4.
+Where the average natural slope within the area to be graded exceeds 35% and the amount of excavation of or fill exceeds 1,000 cubic yards - 3.
+Where the proposed graded slopes exceed 40 feet in vertical height grading creates a slope exceeding 40 vertical feet in height, as measured in plan view, perpendicular to the slope. - 4.
 Where the proposed grading is within an area that has specific permitting requirements related to a protected resource documented by the Resource Management Agency, Planning Department - 5.
 Where the total truck roundtrips for the grading operation carrying earth materials exceeds 5 trucks per hour, or occurs during peak traffic hours, or creates a safety hazard for ingress or egress routes such as truck staging, clogging turn pockets, or line of sight